big-data-lab-team/OrpailleCC/README.md

 [![Build Status](https://travis-ci.org/azazel7/OrpailleCC.svg?branch=master)](https://travis-ci.org/azazel7/OrpailleCC)

-OrpailleCC is data stream library writen in C++.
-It provide a consistent collection of datastream algorithm for embeded device such as sensors.
+OrpailleCC is data stream library written in C++.
+It provides a consistent collection of data stream algorithm for embedded devices such as sensors.

-The library is based on template and does not use the STL library.
+The library is based on C++ templates and does not use the STL library.
 To start using a feature, just include the header files in your project and compile your project.

 # Get started
 ## Hello World
-Let run a basic example with a Reservoir sampling.
+Let us run a basic example with a Reservoir sampling.
 Save the following code in *testy.cpp*.
 ```cpp
 #include <iostream> //Included for cout